Analysis | Why Manchin and Sinema waived the filibuster for the debt ceiling but won’t for voting rights

 But Manchin and Sinema did vote in December to make an exception to the filibuster to raise the debt ceiling, prompting some of their liberal critics to ask: Well, why not do it again for voting rights?

-“If we can change the process on the debt ceiling,” said Sen. John Hickenlooper (D-Colo.) recently, “then surely we can do the same to protect our democracy.”
+“If we can change the process on the debt ceiling,” Sen. John Hickenlooper (D-Colo.) said recently, “then surely we can do the same to protect our democracy.”

-“We just got around the filibuster to raise the debt limit,” Rep. James E. Clyburn (D-S.C.) said on CNN this weekend.
+“We just got around the filibuster to raise the debt limit,” Rep. James E. Clyburn (D-S.C.) said this weekend on CNN.

-But the two situations are not entirely analogous, and thus Manchin and Sinema are unlikely to be swayed.
+But the two situations are not entirely analogous, and thus, Manchin and Sinema are not likely to be swayed.
 Here’s why.

 How the Senate lifted the filibuster for the debt ceiling